core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Block2 / ETag Processing # {#etag}

 The same security properties as in {{body-integrity}} can be obtained for blockwise response operations.
-The threat model here is not an attacker (because the response is made sure to belong to the current request by the security layer), but blocks in the client's cache.
+The threat model here does not depend on an attacker: a client can construct a wrong representation by assembling it from blocks from different resource states.
+That can happen when a resource is modified during a transfer, or when some blocks are still valid in the client's cache.

 Rules stating that response body reassembly is conditional on matching ETag values are already in place from Section 2.4 of {{RFC7959}}.